-Compostable is a community compost company whose mission is to close the loop in our food systems by turning former waste into future nutrients, by encouraging environmental justice, and by providing transparency around food systems in los angeles.
+Compostable is a community compost company whose mission is to close the loop in our food systems by transforming former 'waste' into future nutrients, by encouraging environmental justice, and by providing transparency around food systems in los angeles.

 We see Compostable affording people the opportunity to reduce their food waste despite any personal obstacles they may face, such as limited space, busy schedules, or personal discomfort.

-We want every subscriber to feel part of a community, part of the solution, and connected to something positive and large.
+We want every member to feel part of a community, part of the solution, and connected to something positive and large.
 Compostable aims to enable people to take action on critical environmental issues, such as climate change, soil degradation, community self-reliance, and environmental justice.

 Monique Figueiredo - Chief Executive Officer / Founder / Co-Owner